vacuumlabs/react-custom-validation/README.md

 ### Provided props

-The validated React component gets two new props (apart from all props that were passed to it) from the validation library.
+The validated React component gets three new props (apart from all props that were passed to it) from the validation library.

 #### `onFormValid`